-Networking Services/DOS Configuration
+6.0 Networking Services/DOS Configuration

-Networking Services/DOS is a software product that supports APPC in the DOS and Microsoft Windows 3.0 and 3.1 environments.
-Networking Services DOS allows a DOS machine to participate as a low entry networking node (see "What Is APPN?" on page 6 for a discussion of node types).
+Networking Services/DOS is a software product that supports the CPI-C interface APPC in the DOS and Microsoft Windows 3.0 and 3.1 environments.
+Networking Services/DOS allows a DOS machine to participate as a low entry networking node (see 1.9, "What Is APPN?" on page 6 for a discussion of node types).
 This chapter describes how to configure Networking Services/DOS running on DOS 3.3 or later on a workstation with a token-ring adapter connecting it to a token ring local area network.

-- Networking Services/DOS, Version 1.0, Part number 20G0437 - DOS, Version 3.3 or greater - Local Area Network Support Program, Version 1.3 (Supplied with Networking Services DOS) - Token ring adapter
+- Networking Services/DOS, Version 1.0, Part number 20G0437 - DOS, Version 3.3 or greater - Local Area Network Support Program, Version 1.3 (Supplied with Networking Services/DOS) - Token ring adapter